incordai/watchman/README.md

 | Membership gate — vouches which node-ids are on a team | Arbitrate conflicts |
 | NAT relay — forwards E2E-encrypted blobs | Read what it forwards |

 Identity is an **ed25519 keypair as node-id** (`src/p2p/identity.rs`), with signed-HTTP envelope verification, ±30 s freshness and a replay guard (`src/p2p/middleware.rs`).

-> **Design history worth keeping.** The P2P layer was adapted from `brain`'s
-> `incord-network` crate, deliberately trimmed.
-Dropped: the routing HashRing,
-> fetcher/consumer, witness, quorum, directive/governance, `chain.rs` and payouts.
-> Blockchain, staking, witness and quorum were **explicitly rejected** for memory —
-> they belonged to `brain`, not here.
-Gossip was not copied either: `brain` uses
-> static seed peers, memory uses server rendezvous.
+> **Design history worth keeping.** The P2P layer was adapted from `brain`'s `incord-network` crate, deliberately trimmed.
+Dropped: the routing HashRing, fetcher/consumer, witness, quorum, directive/governance, `chain.rs` and payouts.
+Blockchain, staking, witness and quorum were **explicitly rejected** for memory — they belonged to `brain`, not here.
+Gossip was not copied either: `brain` uses static seed peers, memory uses server rendezvous.

 ---

 ## Governance: rules, guards and gates

-This is the part with no equivalent in the tools Incord is usually compared to.
+Every other tool in the comparison table implements rules as text in a prompt, which means the rule holds exactly as long as the model feels like honouring it.
+Here a rule is a function that returns *refused*.

 ```mermaid
 flowchart TD